radupotop/mailboxdb/DEVELOPMENT.md

 - RawMsg stores the normalized email body (attachments stripped) and a unique original_checksum of the raw message; one row per fetched message body. mailboxdb/model.py.
-- MsgMeta stores per-message metadata (imap_uid, fetch_time, from_, to, subject, date, has_attachments) and links back to
+- Mailbox stores sync state (name, last_uid, last_sync_at). mailboxdb/model.py.
-  RawMsg via a FK; one row per message. mailboxdb/model.py.
+- MsgMeta stores per-message metadata (fetch_time, from_, to, subject, date, has_attachments) and links back to RawMsg via a FK; labels are linked via a many-to-many relation. mailboxdb/model.py.
 - AttachmentMeta stores attachment metadata (file_checksum, original_filename, content_type) and links to RawMsg via a many‑to‑many join table that Peewee creates implicitly; this models “many attachments per message” and allows reuse if the same attachment appears across messages. mailboxdb/model.py.